UTSCCSCC01/BonFire/doc/sprint4/RPM.md

 The core features that need to be fully built out include;
 - Ensuring everything works
-- Figure out test cases
+- Ensure states and cards are editable
 - Clean up the ui
 - Board/classroom Analytics